the-anointed-one/dojo-blog/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npx json-server  --watch  data/db.json --port8000`
+run this command on your terminal to start a json server from the db folder

 ### `npm test`

 Launches the test runner in the interactive watch mode.\